Aquatica, SeaWorld's Water Park

 The new park, called Aquatica, SeaWorld’s Water Park was originally scheduled to open in the summer of 2007 but this was pushed back to a soft opening date of March 1, 2008.
 The official opening was on April 4, 2008.

 The park is located on 59 acres of land, on the east side International Drive, south of Sea Harbor Drive between the existing SeaWorld park and the Williamsburg residential subdivision.
-It is about one third the size of the original SeaWorld water theme park and about twice the size of Discovery Cove with visitor numbers expected to be limited to around 7,500 people.
+It is about one third the size of the original SeaWorld water theme park and about twice the size of Discovery Cove with visitor numbers limited to around 7,500 people per day.

 Aquatica is a combination of animal experiences, water rides and slides, high-speed thrills and relaxing sandy beaches and will appeal to all ages.

-SeaWorld's aim is to offer "a high level of service without long lines" and already they are looking to expand the park.
+SeaWorld’s aim is to offer “a high level of service without long lines” and they are slowly expanding the park with new rides, Ihu’s Breakaway Falls in 2014 and Ray Rush scheduled for the spring of 2018.

-Aquatica is a direct competitor to the two Disney water parks; i.e. Blizzard Beach and Typhoon Lagoon and to Universal's Wet 'n' Wild.
+Aquatica is a direct competitor to the two Disney water parks; i.e. Blizzard Beach and Typhoon Lagoon and to Universal’s Volcano Bay (and previously Wet ’n Wild.
 Aquatica is slightly more expensive than the other water parks but less than the exclusive Discovery Cove.

 There are two large side-by-side wave lagoons, offering two very different experiences; one has crashing waves and five foot swells whilst the other has a gently rolling surf.
 It is possible to generate nine different wave patterns.